...

 Page 144 -

 A NEW YORK CAPTAIN FINED.
 The Richmond Enquirer, of Nov 30, says: "The schooner L. Waterbury, Capt.
 S. A. Swinnerton, of New York, last July violated the inspection laws of Virginia, and escaped, doubtless believing inspection laws were the greatest of humbugs.
-She returned to our port last week, when that ever-vigilant Yankee-hunter, W. H. Parker, Chief Inspector, ponced upon the L Waterbury at this port, and her captain was compelled to pay $528 fine.
+She returned to our port last week, when that ever-vigilant Yankee-hunter, W. H. Parker, Chief Inspector, pounced upon the L Waterbury at this port, and her captain was compelled to pay $528 fine.
 The L. Waterbury's cargo was about $750 in lumber form Florida.
 Rather an unprofitable voyage for an "enterprising" Yankee.

 "This added to the previous fine, swells the amount to $3,000, besides the costs, recovered since last October, for violations of Inspection laws."